 Almost ten months after we started planning our trip, it was coming to an end in New York.
 This was hands down one of my favourite places that we visited (and we visited a lot!) and one of the few that I feel I could just keep going back to and always see more.
 After our ferry from Provincetown to Boston, we then caught the Megabus to New York.
 Our quest for relatively central, reasonably priced accommodation led us to Airbnb; our host was fantastic and the listing was incredible.
-Central Manhattan is relatively easy to navigate: on foot, the grid system makes it simple to navigate; the subway runs 24/7.
+Central Manhattan is easy to navigate, due largely to the grid street plan and twenty-four hour subway system.
 If you’re staying in New York for a week (or more) and plan on using the subway frequently, I’d recommend getting a MetroCard when you arrive.
 If it’s your first visit to the Big Apple, and you plan on doing lots of the typical tourist attractions, it’s worth considering the New York CityPASS; we found it saved us a lot of money!
 Here are the highlights from our trip to New York . . .

 Extending out into the Atlantic Ocean, the curved peninsula of Cape Cod is a treasure trove for maritime, animal and beach enthusiasts.
 It’s only a ninety-minute ferry ride from Boston, which means that if you were pushed for time, it would be possible to visit Provincetown, the Cape’s largest town, just for a day.
 We spent two days in Provincetown; whilst there we stayed at Gifford House Inn, which is in a great location but I wouldn’t recommend it to light sleepers due to the noise which invariably escapes from the club beneath it.
 Here’s a short selection of things to explore, see and munch when in Provincetown . . .